Lund-Observatory-Teaching/lundpython/3-plotting/exit-questions.md

-### An improvement on the plot shown (see screen) would be
+### The best improvement of the plot (see screen) would be...

-- [ ] Adding lines to connect the points.
+- [ ] adding lines to connect the points.
-- [ ] Fitting a curve through the values.
+- [ ] fitting a curve through the values.
-- [ ] Putting the x,y-labels and ticks on all three plots.
+- [ ] putting the x,y-labels and ticks on all three plots.
-- [ ] Including a legend.
+- [ ] including a legend.